Thanga Magan (2015 film): Production

 In October 2014, R. Velraj, who directed Dhanush in the successful Velaiilla Pattadhari (2014), said he planned to reunite with the actor and was already writing a script.
 That December, Dhanush confirmed the project had entered development, and announced that Amy Jackson would appear in the film.
 Later the same month, Samantha Ruth Prabhu joined the cast.
 K. S. Ravikumar plays Dhanush's father.
 Dhanush recalled that since Ravikumar was already a successful director, "He understood every aspect the way the director had visualised it.
 He went in for as many takes as were needed".

 The film began production in March 2015, and remained untitled until October 2015.
 Despite not being a sequel to Velaiilla Pattadhari, it was referred to by the media as VIP 2, and the team ended up using that as a working title before officially settling on Thanga Magan, previously the title of a 1983 film.
 The film was originally titled Tamizh Magan until executives insisted on Thanga Magan.

 Jackson finished work in the film in June 2015, after filming sequences alongside the other two lead actors. ln July 2015, a fight scene and montage shots were shot without Velraj, who had to prioritise his work as cinematographer for Paayum Puli.
 Velraj consequently denied reports that he had a fallout with the rest of the team.
 Filming wrapped by October.

 Soundtrack

-The soundtrack was composed by Anirudh Ravichander.
+The soundtrack was composed by Anirudh Ravichander, and lyrics were written by poetu Dhanush.
 The audio was released on 26 November 2015 digitally, and the audio launch was held a day later.